The mind needs books like a sword needs a whetstone. Tyrion knows it, and so does every book lover. Let's find you some great books!

-This astounding book compels readers to exercise their minds, turning them into virtual detectives.
+This book compels readers to exercise their minds, turning them into virtual detectives.
 Unpredictable and unrelenting, the book was made into a motion picture in 2012, which received critical acclaim all over the world.

-Books Similar to Gone Girl
+Books Like Gone Girl

 - The Couple Next Door